 “It might take you some time to infiltrate,” content director Anelde cautions during our editorial meeting.
 “Take a newspaper.
 With holes in it,” she suggests, holding up an imaginary one to hide her face.

 Instead, I start my research with some basic crowd-sourcing on Facebook to find out where people have spotted hipsters in their cities.
 “Spur,” offers one joker (though, thinking about it, if they could tap into the nostalgic/ironic appeal of Coke floats and Chico the Clown, they’d probably corner the market).
 “Hipsters don’t eat,” says another.
-Other suggestions include It’s a House (which describes itself as a “bespoke lifestyle” and a “creative concept geared toward creating an environment where people can embody and express their inner creative being”), The Dog's Bollocks (amazing burgers in an inner city driveway), Corner Café in Craighall Park (concrete floors and visible aircon ducts), and Wolves Café in Illovo (design, art, and killer meatball subs).
+Other suggestions include It’s a House (now closed – which describes itself as a “bespoke lifestyle” and a “creative concept geared toward creating an environment where people can embody and express their inner creative being”), The Dog’s Bollocks (amazing burgers in an inner city driveway), Corner Café in Craighall Park (concrete floors and visible aircon ducts), and Wolves Café in Illovo (design, art, and killer meatball subs).
 But what do the hipsters themselves think are the hip spots?

 At the Eat Out DStv Food Network Produce Awards and Festival I corner the friendliest-looking hipster I can find, the gent manning the taps at the Everson’s Cider stand.
 “We’re the first in SA to make a pear cider.
 And we’re looking at doing single varietal ciders, like a pink lady cider…” my new cider friend tells me.
 (How hip is that?!)
 I commend him on his stylish branding and T-shirt.
 “I can totally see hipsters wearing that,” I muse.
 His face falls and I realise I’ve made an embarrassing faux pas.
 I find myself running away, before I manage to ask where he and his ilk go to graze.